The Founding Collection

 The first twelve organisations will be Swedish.

 The museum is starting in Sweden.
 It is not a Swedish museum.
-We are building MOC as a global institution, with a collection that reflects that.
+We are building MoOC as a global institution, with a collection that reflects that.
 But every collection needs a first room.
 Ours is here.

 Each organisation in the founding collection donates one artefact to the permanent collection and is named in the museum's founding record.
 This is not a sponsorship that expires.
 It is an act of institutional patronage for something that has never existed before.